avapolzin/X-rayLCs/Oddballs/README.md

 |CDF-S XT2 | 03:32:18.38 -27:52:24.2 | 0.738 | $$4.68 \times 10^6$$ | Xue et al. 2019|
 |EXMM 023135.0-603743 | 02:31:34.9 -60:37:43.3 | 0.092 | $$4.35 \times 10^5$$ | Novara et al. 2020|

 The cosmology we adopt in this paper sets XRT 000519's 1.1 Gpc estimate at z = 0.22 rather than 0.23 -- this should have no impact on the results or plotting.
-(Just worth noting for people using our exact code above to plot the light curve, who may wish to use z = 0.23 instead.)
+(Just worth noting for people using our exact code above to plot the light curve, who may wish to use z = 0.23 as reported in Jonker et al. (2013) instead.)